Qwer-TeX/minibox/README.md

   your own needs,
   it one of the reasons I made the code to this project novice understandable ;).

-  Don't be surprised if you firmware extracted a embedded device and found MiniBox in there :D.
+  Don't be surprised if you firmware extracted a linux embedded device and found MiniBox in there :D.